-- 1.108.
-The rainbow trout species (Oncorhynchus mykiss) was introduced in Peru between 1925 and 1940.
+- 1.42.
+The rainbow trout-species (Oncorhynchus mykiss) was introduced in Peru between 1925 and 1940.
 It adapted optimally to the bio-ecological conditions of the aquatic environments of the high Andean zones.
-Since then, and due to the growth of trout farming in the high Andean zone, the Peruvian Government focused on developing trout, promoting its naturalization in the 1940s (Cossíos 2010)28. - 1.109.
-Rainbow trout adapted well to the bioecological conditions of the high Andean zones' aquatic environments, characterized by the presence of lotic and lentic environments where rainbow trout is born and where it can migrate to feed and reproduce.
-Also, high primary productivity (production of organic matter carried out by autotrophic organisms through photosynthesis or chemosynthesis) and good physicochemical water conditions such as temperatures between 8°C to 18°C and the availability of dissolved oxygen in these areas meet the requirements of rainbow trout (PRODUCE 2015).
+Since then, and due to the growth of trout farming in the high Andean zone, the Peruvian Government has focused on developing trout, promoting its naturalization in the 1940s (Cossíos 2010)58.
+The species - 1.651.66 Rainbow trout adapted well to the bioecological conditions of the high Andean zones' aquatic environments, characterized by the presence of lotic and lentic environments where rainbow trout is born and where it can migrate to feed and reproduce.
+Also, high primary productivity (production of organic matter carried out by autotrophic organisms through photosynthesis or chemosynthesis) and good physicochemical https://bioseguridad.minam.gob.pe/wp-content/uploads/2018/07/ldb_trucha_juninhuanuco_15.pdf water conditions such as temperatures between 8°C to 18°C and the availability of dissolved oxygen in these areas meet the requirements of rainbow trout.
+(PRODUCE 2015).
 Since species were unable to develop due to their sensitivity to water conditions and management and given the fast development of trout farming in the Andean highlands, beginning in the 1940s, the Peruvian government has focused on developing rainbow trout at the national level.
-It is now considered a naturalized species in the country, as autonomous populations have been established in habitats where they were previously exotic (Cossíos 2010).
+It is now considered a naturalized species in the country, as autonomous populations have been established in habitats where they were previously exotic.
+(Cossios 2010).